 When filling out scholarship applications, writing essays, and arranging required materials to submit or send to organizations offering college scholarship money, students should ALWAYS have at least two pairs of trusted eyes review their work.

-- Material that is read several times by the writer becomes very familiar.
-Our brains begin to fill in missing details because we know what is supposed to be there, but may not catch that it actually isn’t.
+- Material that the writer reads several times becomes very familiar.
+Our brains begin to fill in missing details because we know what is supposed to be there but may not catch that it actually isn’t.

 - Grammar-check does not know the point that the student is trying to make.

-- Ideas that seem clear to the writer because he or she has lived the details may seem fuzzy to another person and need clarity.
+- Ideas that seem clear to the writer because they have lived the details may appear fuzzy to another person and need clarity.

-- Lack of proofreading is a major cause of scholarship application rejection.
+- Lack of proofreading is a significant cause of scholarship application rejection.